 The Incentive Fee in respect of each Performance Period shall be calculated at each Valuation Point, accrued with respect to all Shares in the applicable Class, and paid annually in arrears, subject to the High Water Mark (as defined below).
 If Shares are redeemed as of a Dealing Day other than the last day in a calendar year, a pro rata portion of the Incentive Fee, if any, that is accrued with respect to the applicable Class of Shares as of such Dealing Day shall be paid to the Portfolio Manager and to the Principal Investment Manager in arrears after the end of the month in which such redemption(s) occur.
-On the date of a merger (subject to the requirements of the Central Bank), the date of termination of the Principal Investment Management Agreement or the Sub-Investment Agreement or such other date on which the Company or the Fund may be liquidated or cease trading, the Incentive Fee, if any, that is accrued with respect to the applicable Class of Shares as of such Bank) be paid to the Portfolio Manager in the Company or the Fund may be liquidated or cease trading, the Incentive Fee, if any, that is accrued with respect to the applicable Class of Shares as of such Dealing Day shall be paid to the Portfolio Manager in arreary or the Fund may be liquidated or cease trading, the Incentive Fee, if any, that is accrued with respect to the applicable Class of Shares as of such Dealing Day shall be paid to the Portfolio Manager in arrears after the end of the month in which such merger, termination of the Sub-Investment Management Agreement or liquidation/cessation of trading occurs.
+On the date of a merger (subject to the requirements of the Central Bank), the date of termination of the Principal Investment Management Agreement or the Sub-Investment Agreement or such other date on which the Company or the Fund may be liquidated or cease trading, the Incentive Fee, if any, that is accrued with respect to the applicable Class of Shares as of such Bank) be paid to the Portfolio Manager in the Company or the Fund may be liquidated or cease trading, the Incentive Fee, if any, that is accrued with respect to the applicable Class of Shares as of such Dealing Day shall be paid to the Portfolio Manager in arrears after the end of the month in which such merger, termination of the Sub-Investment Management Agreement or liquidation/cessation of trading occurs.
 Accrued Incentive Fees if any, will crystallise at the end of the Performance Period, the date of any redemption, the date of a merger, the date of the termination of the Sub-Investment Management Agreement or such other date on which the Company or Fund may be liquidated or cease trading and will normally be paid, out of the assets of the Fund, within 20 days.
-The calculation of the Incentive Fee shall be verified by the Depositary and is not open to the possibility of manipulation.
+The calculation of the

+Incentive Fee shall be verified by the Depositary and is not open to the possibility of manipulation.
 Included in the calculation of the Incentive Fee shall be net realised and unrealised gains capital gains plus net realised and unrealised capital losses as at the end of the relevant Performance Period and as a result, Incentive Fees may be paid on unrealised gains which may subsequently never be realised.